Zejun-Yang/AniPortrait/README.md

 ## Acknowledgements

-We first thank the authors of [EMO](https://github.com/HumanAIGC/EMO).
+We first thank the authors of [EMO](https://github.com/HumanAIGC/EMO), and part of the images and audios in our demos are from EMO.
 Additionally, we would like to thank the contributors to the [Moore-AnimateAnyone](https://github.com/MooreThreads/Moore-AnimateAnyone), [majic-animate](https://github.com/magic-research/magic-animate), [animatediff](https://github.com/guoyww/AnimateDiff) and [Open-AnimateAnyone](https://github.com/guoqincode/Open-AnimateAnyone) repositories, for their open research and exploration.

 ## Citation